-All impacted City personnel shall be provided "classroom" training using power point and counter training on PLDP requirements at least annually, prior to the end of the fiscal year.
-Training will be verified using a "sign in sheet" and a copy of the power point that shall be made available upon request.
+All impacted City personnel shall be provided "classroom" training using Power Point and counter training on PLDP requirements annually, prior to the end of the fiscal year.
+Training will be verified using a "sign in sheet."
 Impacted personnel will include employees (non-contract and contract), from planning, building and safety, and engineering divisions.